annelledejager/blog/_life/3_iceland.markdown

 - Some landmarks require walking, hiking or climbing to reach.
 Wear appropriate clothes - hiking shoes, rain jacket etc.
 - Allow ±1 hour per stop
 - Entrance to landmarks are free except Kerið ±8 Euro
 - Icelanders don't eat horse.
-They are used for companionship and exporting.
+The Icelandic horses are used for companionship and exporting.
 - <b>Icelanders are the friendliest people.
 Don't hesitate to ask for directions or assistance.
 They will gladly help with a smile.</b>

 #### Tips